 If you’re breastfeeding, be sure you are eating extra nutrient-dense meals and drinking plenty of fluids during baby growth spurts.
-This is critical as you’re in a “growth spurt” right along with baby.
+This is critical, as you’re in a “growth spurt” right along with baby.

-Recruit some extra support from family and friends during this crucial time so that you can care for yourself.
+Recruit some extra support from family and friends during this crucial time so that you can care of yourself.
 Don’t hesitate to ask for help with housework, childcare, and meal prep when you need the extra rest.
-If you work full-time outside the home, see if you can take a day off or work from home during an infant growth spurt to help take some of the pressure off.
+If you work outside the home, see if you can take a day off or work from home during an infant growth spurt to help take some of the pressure off.

 Feed on demand

-Breastfed babies will nurse more frequently during a growth spurt (Remember: a growing baby is a hungry baby!).
+Breastfed babies will nurse more frequently during a growth spurt (a growing baby is a hungry baby!).
 Follow your baby’s cues for feeding, offering the breast when she shows early signs of hunger.
 Give more frequent feeds rather than fewer feeds that last longer, so that your milk supply can respond naturally to any increased demand.
 If your baby goes through a day without an appetite leading up to a growth spurt, try comfort nursing or giving her more skin-to-skin contact with a family member for comfort.

 Take care of your breasts (for breastfeeding moms)